hkirk/swtafp-slides/slides/01/01-intro.md

 ### Expectations

-- Offline
 - Prepare **and** do exercises
+- **Ask** questions and make comments - this is still a new course
 - Handin assignment on time
   - Check they have the correct content
-- **Ask** questions and make comments - this is still a new course
-- Online:
-  - Use your real name
-  - Show your face - even though this is early Tuesday morning

 ----